bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-DE-Analysis.md

 argument alpha is set to 0.1.
 If the adjusted p value cutoff will be a value other than 0.1, alpha should be set to that value:*

-We have set our cut at *0.05*, hence we adjust the alpha value as well.
+We have set our cutoff at *0.05*, hence we adjust the alpha value as well.

 ``` r
 res_05 <- results(dds_dseq, alpha = 0.05)